scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 trees.
 So we should wait with this addition until we have more use-cases that help us decide whether the loss in type-safety is worth the gain in flexibility.
-In this context, it seems that deconstructing types is less error-prone than deconstructing tersm, so one might also envisage a solution that allows the former but not the latter.
+In this context, it seems that deconstructing types is less error-prone than deconstructing terms, so one might also envisage a solution that allows the former but not the latter.

 ## Conclusion